 TIP #2: THE DAILY 'IWA

 There is a list of daily resort activities (both free and for a fee) called the daily 'Iwa.
 It is only available as a print out at the front desk or on the website.
 We were actually surprised it wasn't available on the TV.
-You can check the schedule online before you arrive if you want to note activities you really want to experience during your stay.
+You can also check the schedule online before you arrive if you want to note activities you really want to experience during your stay.

 Our Room & View